PeterKitonga/PhotoshopLearning/Lesson 35 - Clipping Mask/readme.md

 ![Illustration Example](../assets/images/illustration55.png)

-Here I added created a clipping mask to blend the bands layer with the text layer as illustrated.
+Here I added a clipping mask to blend the bands layer with the text layer as illustrated.
 The option of removing the clipping mask is demonstrated as below.

 ![Illustration Example](../assets/images/illustration56.png)